sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 ### **3.6 Methodology: Longitudinal and Cross-Sectional Studies**
 Longitudinal:
 - ie. (at least) once a month, an hour of data collection of child's *spontaneous* speech (playing w/ toys, storybooks)
-	- OR once every 6 months, larger group OR family member collecting daily ('diary)
+	- OR once every 6 months, larger group OR family member collecting daily ('diary study') across range of contexts

-	-
+Data typically is collected audio

+Cross-sectional:
+- Focus on a particular structure or process